outdreamer/build-a-cure/docs/tasks/function_to_do.md

                             - 'negativity errors are a useful mechanism to allocate extra resources to find new error types & correct them'
               - 'alternate sources of new error type information is error-type generation function using vertex or interface (core/common/causative) components, to identify where errors can occur or would be invalidating in a system'

+          - insight paths inside the insight path:

+            - the following similarities in structure provide quick alternate methods of deriving the solution
+              - ***: the extremes of power distribution in positions (weak vs. powerful position) can also be used to infer the solution structure component of a negative-positive connection structure
+              - ***: the over-reduction & isolation structures can also be used to infer the solution structure function of a reversal applied to reduction/isolation operations

+            - query to filter embedded insight paths
+              - identify high-similarity structures (reduction isolation/distribution functions) in high-variation structures (power distribution, positive/negative charge, priority direction, extremity)

   - diagram of alternate interfaces (information = combination of structure, potential, change or structure, cause or structure, system)